OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Microsoft_Education_Insights/README.md

 Using this module, data from Education Insights can be exported into your organization's OEA data lakes to combine it with other datasets for a variety of use cases, including Digital Learning Analytics.

 Education Insights requires the implementation of [Microsoft School Data Sync](https://sds.microsoft.com/) on O365, which provides school and class roster data, to enable its reports in Teams.
+For production data, you will need an O365 education tenant as Microsoft Education Insights is only enabled for education tenants.
+For demo purposes however, you can go [Customer Digital Experiences](https://learn.microsoft.com/en-us/partner-center/mpn-demos) to get access to a demo tenant provisioning that comes with demo data and demo scripts.

 <p align="center">
   <img src="https://github.com/cstohlmann/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/docs/images/insights_data_ingestion_map.png" alt="Microsoft Insights Visual"/>